CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show ethtool-stats

-Displays transmit and receive statistics for network interfaces on one or all devices, including frame errors, ACL drops, buffer drops and more.
+Displays transmit and receive statistics for network interfaces on one or all devices, including frame errors, ACL drops, buffer drops, and more.
 You can filter the output by device and view the statistics for a time in the past.

 ### Syntax

 ```
-netq <hostname> show interface-stats
+netq <hostname> show ethtool-stats
     port <physical-port>
     (rx|tx)
     [extended]